humdinger-g/looped_transformer/README.md

 # Looped Transformer

 This is a research project that is based on the paper [Looped Transformers are Better at Learning Learning Algorithms](https://arxiv.org/abs/2311.12424).
-You can find the detailed report [here](https://knowing-racer-d3e.notion.site/Report-14a97eaf9e3b40a69f5cb2be98d13540?pvs=4)
+You can find the detailed report about all the experiments [here](https://knowing-racer-d3e.notion.site/Report-14a97eaf9e3b40a69f5cb2be98d13540?pvs=4)

 ## Overview